 Some sexual relationships are voluntary, some are not.
 Forced sexual relations are regarded as rape and they are a form of gender-based violence.
-Although it is less common, boys are sometimes forced into unwanted sexual relations.
-Forcing anyone to have sex is wrong, and is Percentage of girl learners considered a crime.
+Although it is less common, boys are sometimes forced into

 2. A study of sexual violence in schools